11ty/eleventy-upgrade-help/README.md

 #### Swap from `slug` to `slugify` Filter

 Useful when you want to swap your existing use of the `slug` filter to the new `slugify` filter and want to compare any URLs that may have changed.
-[Read more about the `slug` to `slugify` transition](https://www.11ty.dev/docs/filters/slugify/)
+Read more about [the `slug` to `slugify` transition on the Eleventy docs](https://www.11ty.dev/docs/filters/slugify/).

 ### Opt-out